Intent and incitement in the Gaza genocide: After 7 October 2023

-On 7 October, after armed incursions and massacres in Israel, Prime Minister Benjamin Netanyahu vowed to exact a "huge price" by turning Hamas hideouts "into rubble", while Defense Minister Yoav Gallant declared, "We are fighting human animals and we are acting accordingly."
+On 7 October, after armed incursions and massacres in Israel, Prime Minister Benjamin Netanyahu vowed to exact a "huge price" by turning Hamas hideouts "into rubble", while minister of defense Yoav Gallant declared, "We are fighting human animals and we are acting accordingly."
 Professor Omer Bartov interprets these statements as genocidal intent.
 Scholar Mark Levene noted the increasing rhetoric of genocide and ethnic cleansing under the preceding Netanyahu governments.

 The Israeli historian Raz Segal and legal scholar Luigi Daniele also pointed to increasing genocidal rhetoric before October 2023, highlighting a May 2023 Times of Israel article that said that the only way to achieve peace is to "obliterate" Palestine.
 Segal and Daniele draw parallels between that article's rhetoric and scholarship that points to Russian media outlets' rhetoric in the Russian invasion of Ukraine as genocidal.
-Segal and Daniele also point to previous comments by National Security Minister Itamar Ben-Gvir, the former Knesset member Ayelet Shaked, and Smotrich, who in February 2023 called for the destruction of Palestinian villages in the West Bank.
+Segal and Daniele also point to previous comments by National Security Minister Itamar Ben-Gvir, the former Knesset member Ayelet Shaked, and Finance Minister Bezalel Smotrich, who in February 2023 called for the destruction of Palestinian villages in the West Bank.
 The genocide scholar Shmuel Lederman detailed how these comments by Smotrich, alongside others denying Palestinian statehood and calling for their destruction or removal from territory claimed by Israel, influenced Hamas' decisions before October 2023.
 News outlets at the time of Smotrich's comments also highlighted their genocidal nature.

 In a report presented to the UNHRC in March 2024, the legal scholar Francesca Albanese concluded that Israel was committing genocide.
 She wrote that genocidal intent can be inferred from "the totality of conduct targeting the totality of Palestinians, in the totality of the occupied Palestinian territory".
 Israel rejected the report.
 Albanese later accused Israel of "carrying out a systematic campaign of forced displacement, destruction, and genocidal acts against Palestinians in Gaza and the West Bank".

 In June 2024, historian Yoav Di-Capua said a "genocidal mindset" was pervasive among settler communities and politicians in Israel, often mirroring Hamas' own genocidal ideology.
 He charted the history of this ideology among Israel's "ultra-orthodox Zionist nationalists", or Hardal, from the 1970s up to the Gaza war, and its influence on the politics of Netanyahu's government, particularly Bezalel Smotrich and Itamar Ben-Gvir.
 According to Di-Capua, this genocidal ideology included Jewish supremacy and a desire for maximalist territorial expansion across the biblical Land of Israel.
 Di-Capua described Netanyahu as a "political captive" of Hardal, saying he had "echoed" their rhetoric of "eradication".
 He said Smotrich and Ben-Gvir seek the adoption of this ideology as national policy and are using the Gaza War to implement their plan.